 As excited as new moms are about the birth of their baby, they also can’t believe the body that’s been left behind.
 Our round, voluptuous body that seemed so beautiful while pregnant is completely transformed!
 What makes matters worse is that new moms 1) don’t have time to do traditional exercise and 2) shouldn’t be dieting.
 Your body has undergone a tremendous amount during pregnancy, so the last thing you should do is deprive it of precious nutrients.
 But yes, there is hope!
-Outdoor stroller fitness classes, such as Stroller Strides, help new moms get back their pre pregnancy shape while spending time with their baby.
+Outdoor stroller fitness classes help new moms get back their pre pregnancy shape while spending time with their baby.
 Classes consist of power walking with intervals of body toning “stations” using the stroller and the outside environment.
-Even if you can’t make it to a Stroller Strides class, you can follow these tips for getting back in shape.
+Even if you can’t make it to a class, you can follow these tips for getting back in shape.

 - It goes without saying that you need to get your doctor’s permission before beginning this or any other exercise program.
 Most doctors will suggest you wait 6 weeks after your labor date to begin exercise.

 - Use the environment.
 You don’t need a gym and you can take your baby with you.
 The best exercise out there is walking.
 It’s something everyone can do and you don’t need special equipment to do it.
 You can put your baby in the stroller or in a baby carrier for your walks.